 To get started, carefully consider each organization whose mission best reflects your personal values and beliefs.
 Also consider how your community and region would be affected if organizations such as Covenant Health did not exist to support the patient care needs of so many people in East Tennessee.
 It’s also a good idea to talk with a member of Covenant’s philanthropy staff, along with representatives of other favorite charities, to ensure the intent and purpose of your estate gift is appropriately documented so that it does what you want it to do.

 There are many ways to leave a legacy.
 You can designate a fixed sum or a percentage of your estate in the form of a bequest to one of our foundations.
-You can also name a charity in your will as the beneficiary of new or existing life insurance policies, retirement plans, CDs and/or annuities.
+You can also name us in your will as the beneficiary of new or existing life insurance policies, retirement plans, CDs and/or annuities.

 How do I leave a gift in memory of someone or for a specific purpose?